surniaulula/wpsso-am/readme.txt

 = WPSSO Plugin Required =

 The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO AM extension.
 You can use the Free version of WPSSO AM with *both* the Free and Pro versions of WPSSO, but [WPSSO AM Pro](http://wpsso.com/extend/plugins/wpsso-am/) requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) plugin as well.
-[Purchase the WPSSO AM Pro extension](http://wpsso.com/extend/plugins/wpsso-am/) (includes a *No Risk 30 Day Refund Policy*).
+[Purchase the WPSSO Mobile App Meta (WPSSO AM) Pro extension](http://wpsso.com/extend/plugins/wpsso-am/) (includes a *No Risk 30 Day Refund Policy*).

 == Installation ==